docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-5.md

 ![v3 homepage](img/v3-homepage.gif)

 If you can hit the 'Register now' link in between the blinking, you'll see the original sign-up page.
-As before, when you submit the form the app publishes an event message and the message handler saves the details to the database.
+As before, when you submit the form the app publishes an event message, and the message handler saves the details to the database.
 The existing functionality is all preserved, but now we have a new homepage component and the ability to switch out the homepage service, or revert to the original hompeage will just a change to the Docker Compose file.

 ## Part 5 - Recap

 This section completes the lab.
 We modified the original application to fetch the home page content from a separate service, and built a replacement landing page using a static HTML site running in IIS.
-The new web page is unattractive, but it illustrates the point that we can use any framework for the new UI component.
+The new landing page probably needs a little design work, but it illustrates the point that we can use any framework for the new UI component.
 The project team could experiment with [React](https://facebook.github.io/react/) or [Ember](http://emberjs.com/), or even Dockerize a CMS like [Umbraco](https://umbraco.com/umbraco-for-site-owners/) and give the business users self-service content.

 In this lab we started with a monolothic ASP.NET WebForms app, and modernized it using the Docker platform: